-We have applied to have our common stock listed on The NASDAQ Global Market under the symbol "SELB."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "SELB."

 Shares eligible for future sale

 Immediately prior to this offering, there was no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.